rekhaeshwar/python-prometheus/README.md

 This project runs an application which queries status of specified urls and is written in Python using Flask.

-##Requirements
+## Requirements

-Run the application on http server which queries status of specified urls and these metrics are output to /metrics
+Run the application on http server which queries status of specified urls and these metrics are output to /metrics endpoint

-##Build
+## Build

 Please make sure docker is installed for below steps to work.